lwindolf/lzone-cheat-sheets/Cheat Sheets/Languages/When to start pattern.md

 are working without a framework library (like React) and are free to choose the complexity thresholds.

-The goal of course is to not misapply pattern below the right complexity threshold to avoid overengineering and to apply them at the threshold to avoid code complexity caused by not abstracting.
+The goal of course is to not misapply any pattern below the specific complexity threshold to avoid overengineering and to apply them at the threshold to avoid code complexity caused by not abstracting.